-This observation should prompt our agenda for the prevention as well as the cure of substance abuse.
+This observation should prompt our agenda for prevention as well as the cure for substance abuse.
 While the world chips around the edge of the problem with endless programs, Christ’s church has the answer for this latest form of idolatry.
 Churches where Christ is preached and homes where he is present offer the best prevention of drug abuse.

 No social program will replace the simple piety of a Christian home where father and mother show and tell how Jesus fills their lives.
 No amount of federal money can accomplish what a faithful pastor does when he urges his congregation to a life of repentance and faith.
-Our agenda for action against drugs starts with regular worship and Bible study, family devotions and prayer.
+Our agenda for action against drugs starts with regular worship and Bible study, family devotions, and prayer.

 Society’s drug education is mostly negative.
-Scare tactics which threaten the AIDS virus, fried brains, and economic loss are supposed to make us say no. But Christians have a message that idolaters can say yes to.
+Scare tactics that threaten the AIDS virus, fried brains, and economic loss are supposed to make us say no. But Christians have a message that idolaters can say yes to.
 The need is obvious and our Savior has already commissioned us.
 Let’s share with others his forgiving love, his comfort for the disappointments of life, his answer to prayer, the guidance of his word, and his promise of physical resurrection and eternal life.
 Let’s fill the void in their life with Jesus.
 And pray God that they will just say yes.

 May 7, 2018

 May 8, 2018